Hramirez2240/bankuish-challenge/README.md

 2. The PostgreSQL server
 3. PgAdmin to visualize the different databases and tables.

+Will create and run a container that will contain that 3 images previously created.

 After you run this command you won't have any problem to access to the services

 You can visit this: http://localhost:3000/api